ggand0/ggando-website/content/blog/map.md

 </div>

 #### **Notation:**
-- $N$: Total number of items in the dataset
+- $N$: Total number of items in the retrieved ranked list.
+    - In large-scale systems, this usually refers to the number of **retrieved items**.
+    - In small-scale systems (e.g., when computing a full similarity matrix), $N$ can be the size of **entire dataset**.
-- $R$: Total number of relevant items (implicitly for the current query)
+- $R$: Total number of relevant items in the dataset (for the current query)
 - $K$: Cut-off rank for top-$K$ evaluation
 - $R_K$: Total number of relevant items within the top-$K$ retrieved results
 - $\text{Precision@}k$: Precision at rank $k$
 - $rel(k)$: Indicator function (1 if the item at rank $k$ is relevant, 0 otherwise)

-Unlike precision, the denominator of overall AP is the actual total number of relevant items in the entire database.
-If there are 10,000 relevant items in your DB you'd need to iterate over all of them to calculate this original AP.
-But practically we'd like to how precise the retrieval was, focusing on those retrieved items.
-This is where AP@K comes in—we only go through the relevant items within the retrieved sequence.
+Unlike precision, the denominator of AP is the **actual total number of relevant items in the entire dataset** $R$, not just the number of relevant items retrieved.
+For example, if there are **10,000 relevant items** in your dataset for the query and your retrieval system returns **1,000 items**, you iterate over those 1,000 items to compute AP.
+However, you still use **10,000** as $R$ in the denominator to reflect the fact that there are many relevant items the system might have missed.

+In practice, we often care more about the retrieval performance in the **top-$K$** results rather than across the entire retrieved list.
+This is where **AP@K** comes in—it limits the evaluation to the top-$K$ retrieved items, focusing on how well the system ranks relevant items at the top.
+In the common definition of $AP@K$ I am aware of, the normalization factor is $R_K$, **the number of relevant items within the top-$K$ recommendations**.

 Both precision@K and AP@K measure how accurate the predictions are in identifying relevant items, but AP@K goes a step further by considering the order in which those relevant items appear.
 This focus on ranking is crucial in IR, where users expect the most relevant results to appear at the top of the list.
 While precision simply calculates the proportion of relevant items retrieved, it does not account for their positions in the ranking.
 As a result, precision cannot evaluate how well a system prioritizes relevant items in higher ranks, which is often key to a good user experience.